Bootleg (Downchild Blues Band album)

-This article is about the album Bootleg by Canadian blues group Downchild Blues Band.
-For the album by Kenshi Yonezu, see Bootleg (Kenshi Yonezu album).

 Bootleg is the debut album from the Canadian blues group the Downchild Blues Band released in 1971.

 Having been rehearsing and playing live shows since 1969, the band proceeded to create one of Canada's earliest independent records.
 Recorded over two nights in 1971 in a makeshift studio at Toronto's Rochdale College, Donnie Walsh and others distributed the album by hand.
 It was also welcomed by major Toronto music retailer Sam Sniderman of Sam the Record Man renown, who was very much disposed to promoting Canadian music.
 The record was soon acquired by RCA Records Canada for more general distribution.
 It reached number 62 in Canada in May 1972.